karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

 ## Objective

-Expose differently tensors from the TensorFlow Java client to support more data types while allowing the user to manipulate their content directly from Java space.
+Modify how tensors are exposed by the TensorFlow Java client to support more data types while allowing the user to manipulate their content directly from Java space.

 ## Motivation

-In order to implement [previous RFC](https://github.com/karllessard/community/blob/master/sigs/jvm/rfcs/20190606-java-tensor-io.md) about I/O operations on tensors from Java space, some changes must be made the the actual Tensor API found in the TensorFlow Java core client.
+In order to implement the [previous RFC](https://github.com/karllessard/community/blob/master/sigs/jvm/rfcs/20190606-java-tensor-io.md) about I/O operations on tensors from Java space, some changes must be made to the tensor API found in the actual TensorFlow Java core client.

 But there are other reasons as well to justify a full redesign of that API.
 By allowing the first 2.x TF Java release to break backward compatibility with previous versions, we could take that opportunity to fix most of